-The Smart Countdown Control 32 can be used simply as an on-demand controller for your recirculation pump or it can be configured to run on a timer via an iPhone or Android smart device so that it will keep the recirculation loop hot between specific times of day and on specific days of the week (up to 10 timers can be set).
-Even when a timer is active it only runs the pump until the recirculation loop has heated up and then it shuts the pump off while continuing to monitor the recirculation loop temperature.
+The Smart Countdown Control 32 can be used simply as an on-demand controller for your recirculation pump, or it can be configured to run on a timer via an iPhone or Android smart device so that it will keep the recirculation loop hot between specific times of day and on specific days of the week (up to 10 timers can be set).
+You can choose to use both on-demand and timers to customize the system to work best for you.

-The app uses Bluetooth in order to communicate with the controller so you need to be sure that Bluetooth is enabled on your smart device.
+The app uses Bluetooth to communicate with the controller, so you must ensure Bluetooth is enabled on your smart device.
 The approximate range for Bluetooth reception is 30 feet from the controller.